 Joint mission against animal cruelty

-In 2005, the Vietnamese government launched a campaign to phase out bear farming.
-All captive bears were registered and microchipped as part of efforts to ensure that no new bears enter the farms.
-The bears, which became state property, were to be looked after by farmers until their transfer to a local sanctuary or their natural death.
+In 2005, the government launched a campaign to phase out bear farming in Vietnam through pressure on bear keepers.
+All captive bears were registered and microchipped as part of efforts to ensure that no new bears enter farms.
+The bears, which became the property of the state, were to be looked after by farmers until their transfer to a local sanctuary or their natural death.
 Bear farmers were also required to sign a declaration pledging to never again extract bile.
 In 2017, the Vietnamese government additionally issued a statement of intent on ending bear farming and rescuing bears.
 In addition to supporting these measures and conducting its own rescue missions, FOUR PAWS has also launched an international campaign.
-Animal lovers worldwide can sign a petition to encourage the Vietnamese government to do whatever it takes to end to bear farming.
+Animal lovers worldwide can sign a petition to encourage the Vietnamese government to do whatever it takes to put an end to bear farming.